MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-exchange-server-for-hybrid-modern-authentication.md

  **Note** Does your version of Office support MA?
 See [How modern authentication works for Office 2013 and Office 2016 client apps](modern-auth-for-office-2013-and-2016.md).

-## Make sure you meet all the pre-reqs
+## Make sure you meet all the prerequisites

 Since many prerequisites are common for both Skype for Business and Exchange, review [Hybrid Modern Authentication overview and prerequisites for using it with on-premises Skype for Business and Exchange servers](hybrid-modern-auth-overview.md).
 Do this  *before*  you begin any of the steps in this article.